deemp/flakes/README.md

 ## Sample test

-This is a part of [test expressions](.nix/test-data.nix).
-This case is implemented [here](https://github.com/br4ch1st0chr0n3/devops-labs/blob/80978ecd1826548904e442e5fb428f2127748be7/.nix/terraform/docker.nix#L62).
+This is one of the [test expressions](.nix/test-data.nix).
+It is taken from [here](https://github.com/br4ch1st0chr0n3/devops-labs/blob/80978ecd1826548904e442e5fb428f2127748be7/.nix/terraform/docker.nix).
 The below Nix snippets are in `let in` blocks to have a better syntax highlighting.

 There are 2 apps: `app_purescript` and `app_python`.
 Each of them has a server written in corresponding language, and these servers show the current time in a browser.
 Their Docker containers were pushed to Docker Hub.
 On a host, these apps are under the directories `./app_purescript` and `./app_python`.
 In Docker containers, each app's code is placed under the `/app` directory.